-Return Code Is Issued When: What You Can Do: 0106 You tried to add a new or change an existing control unit, but one of the following occurred: 1.
-You tried to add or delete one or more unit addresses, but this dynamic I/O change would result in more than one range of unit addresses for this control unit.
+Return Code Is Issued When: What You Can Do: 0106 You tried to add a new or change an existing control unit, but one of the following occurred: You tried to add or delete one or more unit addresses, but this dynamic I/O change would result in more than one range of unit addresses for this control unit.
 That is, there will be a gap between sets of unit addresses.
 Your processor does not support multiple unit address ranges for the specified control unit in the context of the I/O configuration definition.
-2. You specified one or more unit addresses for a parallel channel path and the one or more of the unit addresses are not unique to this control unit.
-3. For a control unit attached through an EIO channel path, you specified a unit addresses that is not unique within the set of unit addresses recognized by other control units on the same channel path.
-5. For a control unit attached through an EIO channel path.
-5. For a control unit attached through an EIO channel path.
+You specified one or more unit addresses for a parallel channel path and the one or more of the unit addresses are not unique to this control unit.
+For a control unit attached through an EIO channel path, you specified a range of unit addresses.
+For a control unit attached through an EIO channel path, you specified a unit addresses recognized by other control units on the same channel path.
+For a control unit attached through an EIO channel path, you specified a unit address of X'FF'.
 Issue the command again and specify the unit addresses so that the resulting unit addresses form a single numerical range of addresses.
 Issue the command again in such a way that the unit addresses are unique within the set of all unit addresses for all control units on the channel path.
 The control unit attached to your EIO channel path supports only one unit address.
 Issue the command again with a single unit address.
 Issue the command again with a unit address that is unique within the set of all unit addresses recognized by the control units on the channel path.
-The control unit attached to your EIO channel path.
-The control unit attached to your EIO channel path.
 The control unit attached to your EIO channel path does not support a unit address of X'FF'.
 Issue the command again with a unit address within the range X'00' to X'FE'.